 Am I pregnant?
 Do I have high blood pressure?
 It’s polio, isn’t it?!
 Don’t lie to me, doc!

 I rarely (yes, rarely) say these thoughts out loud.
 But if I do, I am met with a laugh.
 It’s a good way to stop the inner hamster wheel from running off the rails.

-I have been fortunate to come back with a mostly consistent clean bill of health.
-Except, I always have low vitamin D like all the other 1.06 million residents of Montana.
+I have been fortunate to come back with mostly consistent clean bill of health.
+Except, I always have low vitamin D like the rest of the 1.06 million residents of Montana.

 The older I get, the less inclined I am to have these visits drift into awkward conversations about diet, exercise, or if my heart is healthy enough for sex.

 To avoid all the awkwardness, I participate in a few good habits for a healthy lifestyle.